 It’s hard to say.
 But what is clear is that if their irresponsible, misleading claims lead to harm, this tort may be a way to impose financial responsibility for it where it should lie: with those that led others into not vaccinating based on false claims.

-Editor’s note – this republished article included a slight revision of the text for clarity, along additional information on misrepresentation.
+Editor’s note – this article was first published in June 2016.
+This revision includes a slight revision of the text for clarity, improved formatting, and added information on misrepresentation.